 The best contractor app for you isn’t a single tool - it’s a combination that fits your workflow:

-If you're finding and winning work: Start with a job platform (MyBuilder or Bark) plus project management (BuildersAI free tier).
+If you’re finding and winning work: Start with a job platform (MyBuilder or Bark) plus project management (BuildersAI 14-day free trial).

 If you’re managing and delivering work: Focus on project management (BuildersAI or Tradify) plus proper accounting (QuickBooks).